A Radical Idea

 Here is a radical idea: start a prosperity plan.
 You could start a health plan, a college plan, a renewed mind plan, etc. But here we are talking about prosperity.
 You can see how well your plan is progressing because money is easy to count.
 The first part of that plan might be to start a journal where you write down what you learn about prosperity.
 God’s Word would be a great place to start.
 Write in your new journal verses about prosperity that inspire you or ones you recently learned.

 Then to develop your prosperity plan, read some books or listen to audio CDs of the books.
 Learn from others what their journey was like and how they rose up.
-You could put lines in your journal that come from songs, poems, conversations with your banker or conversations you overhear.
+You could put lines in your journal that come from songs, poems, conversations with your banker, or conversations you overhear.

 The problem with our minds is that we don’t remember well what we learn.
 In the wilderness, did Israel remember all the times God delivered them in the past?
 NO!
 We want to do better than that.
 A journal is a great place to record what you don’t want to forget and to be able to review periodically what you have learned.
 Bring those things back up to the top of your thinking.